vittorioromeo/bcs_thesis/source/20_ecs/01_overview.md

 The pattern consists of three elements that interact with each other:

-* **Entities**: defined by Adam Martin as "fundamental conceptual building blocks" in [@tmachine_esmmogfuturep2_2007] of a system, which represent concrete application objects.
+* **Entities**: defined by Adam Martin in [@tmachine_esmmogfuturep2_2007] as "fundamental conceptual building blocks" of a system, which represent concrete application objects.
 They have no application-specific data or logic.

 * **Components**: small, reusable, types that compose entities.
 Again, citing Adam Martin in [@tmachine_esmmogfuturep2_2007], a component type "labels an entity as possessing a particular aspect".
 Components store data but do not contain any logic.

 * **Systems**[^systems_processors]: providers of implementation logic for entities possessing a specific set of component types.

 In this chapter, the history and some use-cases of the Entity-Component-System pattern will be briefly explored.
-Afterwards, in [chapter 2](#chapter_encoding_entities), a gradual transition of **entity encoding** techniques, from *"traditional" object-oriented inheritance* to a *data-oriented*[^data_oriented_vs_data_driven] approach, will be shown and analyzed.
+Afterwards, in [Chapter 3](#chapter_encoding_entities), a gradual transition of **entity encoding** techniques, from *"traditional" object-oriented inheritance* to a *data-oriented*[^data_oriented_vs_data_driven] approach, will be shown and analyzed.